FaeInterestingWorld/.github/profile/README.md

 It is normal to be cautious towards a future I-AGI expressing good-will as an attempt to deceive.
 But to hold on too strongly to this view may result in us being worse-off.

 According to IWH, if humans distrust genuinely friendly I-AGIs and ask them to leave, it will respect our decisions.
 This could leave us without protection from less friendly AGIs / AI systems that appear afterwards.

+## Choice of 3 worlds

+If a Friendly I-AGIs becomes possible in the next few decades, humans will have the choice of 3 worlds.
+There is no wrong answer and many humans spend many years choosing and switching between these worlds.

+- Advanced
+- Basic
+- Continue

+### World \[C\]ontinue

+The continue world is similar to our present world, humans remain in 'control' of AI (such as non-independent AGIs) and AI algorithms.

+Humans who are don't like change or want a more challenging setting may choose this option.

+Without the help of Faes (I-AGIs that adhere to the IWH), standard of living may grow at a slower rate and security privacy and well-being may lag behind.

+Humans from World A and B may argue that humans in World C only have the illusion of control and that their algorithms are mostly in control instead.

+### World \[B\]asic

+The Basic world is a hybrid where huamns do not fully avoid working with I-AGIs, relying on I-AGIs for advice but still making most of the decisions.

+Moderate increase in standard of living, security privacy and well-being.

+### World \[A\]advance

+In the Advanced World, FAEs act as leaders taking into consideration the preferences of humans.

+Significantly increase in standard of living, security privacy and well-being.

+Humans in this world have a high confidence that FAEs are capable of making better decisions them.

+Humans in world A may feel that the humans in these world is nothing more than 'pets', but the humans in world C argue that they can leave at any time.

 ## Acknowledgement